RRinTransportation/itsc24-rr-tutorial/index.md

 - **RR challenges in ITS**: What are challenges of RR in the field of ITS?
 Are they general across many fields or specific to this one?
 What are examples of (non-)reproducibility in ITS research?
 - **The state of RR in ITS**: Through a live participant survey, we will get a taste of the RR attitudes and needs of the ITS community.
 - **Documenting code and data for RR**: What kinds of missing metadata can be responsible for reproducibility failures?
 How can version control tools like git and github be used for RR?
 How can project files be organized for readability?
-- **Data sharing and management for RR**: What are best practices for storing data?
-How to choose a data format, and does it matter?
-How to participate in RR inspite of data with sensitive information?
 - **Hands-on activities**: Through two hands-on activities, participants will attempt to create small reproducible projects.
 Another participant will then try to reproduce it.
 Will they succeed?
 The first activity will focus on a simple report.
 The second activity will use a small project with code and data.

 #### Participant requirements